 Therefore, in the following section, I’m going to list out some of the steps you can take to avoid/minimize hair loss from traction alopecia.

 Wearing the band at the back of your head: This might be a fashion statement for some, but for others, it might be an extra burden.
 Whatever the case may be, this is one of the most common and easiest ways to avoid headphones from pulling your hair out.
 For some people, this seems very natural, but for others, the extra weight on the ears can be a bit too much.

 Getting a pair of headphones with an adjustable band: This one seems pretty obvious, but back in my day, we used to have headphones that didn’t have adjustable bands, especially the cheap ones.
 Luckily for us, most modern (and high-quality) headphones are already equipped with adjustable bands, so that won’t be an issue.
 However, if you are still using a tight pair of headphones with non-adjustable bands, I highly recommend that you stop living in discomfort and buy a pair of modern headphones.

 Switching to Earbuds: Many audiophiles would scoff at this decision as earbuds cannot provide the same quality audio as headphones do.
-However, if your reasons for wearing headphones include working out at the gym or just chilling on the couch at home – for no more than a couple of hours – then a good pair of earbuds, preferably TWS (True Wireless Stereo) is the better option.
+However, if your reasons for wearing headphones include working out at the gym or just chilling on the couch at home – for no more than a couple of hours – then a good pair of earbuds, or AirPods is better for working out at the gym.

 Wearing headphones too tightly, and for longer periods of time, can cause hair loss.
 However, it is not very common because the warning signs are very obvious, allowing you to counteract the symptoms before it gets too late.